yaroslaff/SashimiDB/README.md

 4. `uvicorn exact:app`

-## Query format
+## Searching.
+Query format
-Exact accepts queries as HTTP POST format, with following fields (at least one field is required, POST-body must not be empty):
+Exact accepts search queries as HTTP POST format, with following fields (at least one field is required, POST-body must not be empty):

 ### Expr
 Python-style expression to filter dataset.
 Example expressions: